mesosphere/dcos-docs-site/pages/dkp/kaptain/1.0.1-0.5.0/tutorials/pipelines/index.md

 ### Component 5: Serve the Model

 Kubeflow Pipelines comes with [a pre-defined KFServing component](https://raw.githubusercontent.com/kubeflow/pipelines/f21e0fe726f8aec86165beca061f64fa730e0ac7/components/kubeflow/kfserving/component.yaml) which can be imported from GitHub repo and reused across the pipelines without the need to define it every time.
-We include a copy with the tutorial to make it work in an air-gapped environment.
+We include a copy with the tutorial to make it work in an air gapped environment.
 Here's what the import looks like: